-The key structural materials which can help to reduce automotive weight are aluminium, steel and magnesium alloys.
+The key structural materials which can help to reduce automotive weight are aluminum, steel, and magnesium alloys.
 While steel density is the highest of the three alloys, its formability and mechanical properties make it desirable for crash protection.
 Using continuous annealing and microalloying, or other thermo-mechanical processing methods, advanced high strength steels have been developed with lower densities.

 As seen in Figure 1, EBSD measures the microstructure and twin boundaries present in the steel before and after deformation to improve and optimize the processing conditions.

 Two-phase microstructures can be seen in dual-phase steels which offer increased strength with better formability.
 In order to optimize the heat treatment at the time of production, EBSD measures the phase distribution as seen in Figure 2.

 Figure 2.
 EBSD image quality map of Dual-Phase steel showing duplex microstructure.

 Aluminum offers increased potential for weight reduction compared to steel.
 A major factor for consideration is formability.
 Stamping as a manufacturing technique is affected by the crystallographic texture of the material being processed.
 Texture control is possible through processing parameters in order to improve formability.
 Weight can be considerably reduced by the use of cast aluminum alloys for engine blocks.
 Developing new alloys for higher temperature applications requires the determination and measurement of the phases that develop in these alloys both at the time of casting and while in use at high underhood temperatures.